kestra-io/docs/content/blogs/2023-06-21-locxia-kestra.md

 The collaboration between Ntico and Kestra has been instrumental in the development of Locxia, a modern data platform that revolutionizes the understanding of housing data.
 As specialized in logistics optimization and data-driven solutions, Ntico recognized the need for a robust data orchestrator to handle the vast volumes of geospatial data involved in Locxia.

-By leveraging Kestra's advanced data ingestion and processing capabilities, Ntico successfully tackled the challenges associated with diverse data sources, including APIs, open-data platforms, and raw satellite images.
+By leveraging Kestra's simple data ingestion and processing capabilities, Ntico successfully tackled the challenges associated with diverse data sources, including APIs, open-data platforms, and raw satellite images.
 Kestra served as the backbone of Locxia, effectively coordinating data ingestion processes.

 Moreover, Kestra's user-friendly interface and customizable features empowered the Ntico team to design and build tailored data pipelines.
 This flexibility allowed Ntico to bring their own business logic to the platform, ensuring that Locxia met their specific requirements.